peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 (https://www.echr.coe.int/documents/convention_eng.pdf) and
-in the the European Union's General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)), by creating a detailed profile of the End-User's interactions and credential usage without explicit consent for such continuous surveillance.
+in the the European Union's General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)), by creating a detailed profile of the End-User's credential status without explicit consent for such continuous surveillance.

 In scenarios where the Verifier, Credential Issuer, and OAuth Status List Provider are all part of the same domain or operate within a context where